iamspd2/BlockMarket/README.md

 A common reward programme will help these markets to generate more transactions, in mutual interest.

-## How this works

-Information about each animal and the subjects in a kingdom is loaded from the creating user's Gaia storage.
-Images of the animal persona and territories are loaded from the instance of the app where they were created.

 ## How to Setup

 Clone the repo, cd to the project directory, run: